 To replace your income with freelance writing as fast as possible, you’ll want to invest in some training.

-Here are two courses that helped me reach this point.
+Here are two courses that helped me reach the point where I was earning between $500 and $750 per day from freelancing.
 They each help you achieve two different end goals.

 Content Marketing Certification: The most in-depth training on how to become a highly-paid content writer.
 Check out their free mini course here.